The Abstract Submission Deadline is January 7th, 2018.

 Abstracts submitted for the clinical vignette category should adhere to these headings:

-The abstract limit is 3,000 characters including spaces.
+Abstract length: The abstract limit is 300 words.